-Bachelor of Arts Major in Biology
+Bachelor of Arts Major in Biology Minimum required: 128-136 semester hours

-- A minimum of 9 writing intensive hours and a total of 39 advanced hours are required to graduate.
-An advanced course is one that is numbered above 3000 and below 5000. - See the University College section of this catalog for general education core curriculum requirements.
+- 1. A minimum of 9 writing intensive hours and a total of 39 advanced hours are required to graduate.
+An advanced course is one that is numbered above 3000 and below 5000. - 2.
+See the University College section of this catalog for general education core curriculum requirements.